Sunnyone1234/LIM_Text_Editor/README.md

 | insert/delte line | | | | adding or deleting the line descriptor so O(1) | | |

 ## Choice of language
 C and C++ will be used for this project.
 The text editor control will be written in C++ and provide a interface to main application, which is written in "pure win32" C, the [windows data type](https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types) will be used.
+For C in windows "\r" means carriage return; "\n" means line feed

 ## Text Editor structure
 The structure of Text Editor is like a tower.